 d) Despite subsection (a) above, where regular mail to the dwelling unit is deposited in a mailbox located on the lot in the immediate vicinity of the lot's street frontage, a Home-Based Business identification sign may be located on or attached to the mailbox rather than on the dwelling unit.

-e) The maximum surface area of a Home-Based Business identification sign shall not exceed 800 square centimetres.
+e) The maximum surface area of a Home-Based Business identification sign shall not exceed 0.2 square meters.

 f) A separate sign application and permit is not required for a Home-Based Business identification sign.